 You may be given an electrical stimulation unit to use at home.
 If so, the unit should be used for 1-2 hours per day in order to facilitate the activation of your quadriceps muscles.
 The physical therapist will instruct you on the appropriate set-up and use of this machine.
 Following ACL reconstruction, it is common for the quadriceps muscles not to fire adequately.

 The use of this machine may be discontinued once the physical therapist has determined that you are able to fully activate your muscles.
 You will find a mailing envelope enclosed in the original packaging of the electrical stimulation unit.
 This envelope can be used to ship the unit back to the manufacturer once you are no longer using it.

 Pain and swelling are expected in your knee following surgery.
 However, it is important to notify the physical therapist or physician if you begin to notice significant swelling or sharp pain in your calf area.
 Although unlikely, this could be a sign of a blood clot.

 To help decrease the swelling in your operated knee, lie on your back with the operated leg propped up so that it is elevated higher than your heart.
 This should be done frequently throughout the day until swelling has subsided.
 Initially following your operation, it may be appropriate to do this several times a day.

 Application of ice over your operated knee may help to manage pain and decrease inflammation following your surgery.
 This should be done for 15 minutes at a time, followed by at least 45 minutes without ice.
 Initially following your operation, it is appropriate to use ice several times a day.
-Use of ice can be combined with elevation of your leg, as explained above.
+The use of ice can be combined with the elevation of your leg, as explained above.